aanderse/LdapRecord.com/source/docs/laravel/auth/setup.md

 ACME\sbauman
 ```

-And LdapRecord locates a user with the distinguished name of
+And LdapRecord locates a user with the distinguished name of:

 ```text
 cn=sbauman,ou=users,dc=local,dc=com
 ```

-They will be denied authentication, as the authenticating user has a domain of `ACME`,
+They will be denied authentication.
+This is because the authenticating user has a domain of
-but it is not contained inside of their distinguished name domain components (dc).
+`ACME`, but it is not contained inside of their distinguished name domain components (dc).

-Using the same example, if the users distinguished name returns:
+Using the same example, if the located users distinguished name is:

 ```text
 cn=sbauman,ou=users,dc=acme,dc=com
 ```

 Then they will be allowed to authenticate, as their `ACME` domain is contained inside of
 their distinguished name domain components (`dc=acme`).

-Comparison against each domain
-component is done in a **case-insensitive** manor.
+> Comparison against each domain component is done in a **case-insensitive** manor.

 If you would like to disable this check, you must call the static method `bypassDomainVerification`
 on the `WindowsAuthenticate` middleware inside of your `AuthServiceProvider`:

-> **Important**: This is a security issue if you use multi-domain authentication and
-> disable this check.
-If you only connect to one domain inside your application,
+> **Important**: If you only connect to one domain inside your application,
 > this is not a security issue.
-You have been warned.
+However, if you use multi-domain authentication
+> and disable this check, users who have the same `sAMAccountName` could login as eachother. **This is a security issue.
+You have been warned.**

 ```php
 // app/Providers/AuthServiceProvider.php